Skip to main content

 Scale Progression

 Sizing and spacing use a non-linear 4px-base progression.
-Values densify at small increments (4, 8, 12, 16) for padding and gaps, then expand at larger values (72, 80, 100, 140) for component dimensions.
-Tight control where detail matters, generous flexibility at macro scale.
+Values densify at small increments (4, 8, 12, 16) for micro spacing, then expand at larger values (72, 80, 100, 140) for macro layout.

 06